Duocervisia/swimming-map-berlin/readme.md

 # Map Viewer
 This project is a web-based map viewer application that displays points of interest that you might want to visit.
+The application also gives an indication of which locattion to visit next based on the straight line distance of all peaople to the location.
+The locations are sorted from closest to furthest.
 The data for this application is pulled from Google Spreadsheets.
 It includes a legend, statistics section, and navigation controls to interact with the map.

 Check out the example website [here](https://berlin-sightseeing-example.netlify.app/) to see the map viewer in action.